Shanav-Technologies/terraform-aws-kms/README.md

 ```

 ## Examples
-For detailed examples on how to use this module, please refer to the [Examples](https://github.com/shanav-tech/terraform-aws-kms/tree/master/example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Example](https://github.com/Shanav-Technologies/terraform-aws-kms/tree/master/example) directory within this repository.

 ## Author
-Your Name Replace **MIT** and **shanav-tech** with the appropriate license and your information.
+Your Name Replace **MIT** and **Shanav-Technologies** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the **MIT** License - see the [LICENSE](https://github.com/shanav-tech/terraform-aws-kms/blob/master/LICENSE) file for details.
+This project is licensed under the **MIT** License - see the [LICENSE](https://github.com/Shanav-Technologies/terraform-aws-kms/blob/master/LICENSE) file for details.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements